oneaudit/nuclei-dast-templates/README.md

           - "(proxy)"
 ```

-📚 Such template will result in only ONE request.
+📚 Nuclei is "fooled" as such template will result in only **ONE request**.
+The internal proxy adds a random User-Agent before sending the request or forwarding it.

 **Template Filtering**